nagu-dhanwada/nagu-dhanwada.github.io/index.md

 ## About

-Engineering executive with 25+ years of experience driving semiconductor architecture, power modeling, thermal and self-heating analysis, IR/EM signoff, and AI/ML-driven design.
+Engineering executive with 25+ years of experience driving semiconductor power architecture, power modeling, thermal and self-heating analysis, IR/EM signoff, and AI/ML-driven design.

-Leads global teams delivering methodologies and tools used across advanced processors, ASICs, and AI systems, with impact across 500+ engineers.
+Leads global teams delivering models, methodologies and tools used across advanced processors, ASICs, and AI systems, with impact across 500+ engineers.

 Founder and Chair of IEEE 2416.
-Industry leader in system-level power modeling and EDA methodology.
+Industry leader in Thermal, Reliability, system-level power modeling and EDA methodology.

 ---